Are you an adviser? Go to Unbiased Pro

 The benefits of taking a salary

-• You build up qualifying years towards your state pension
+• You build up qualifying years towards your state pension (you need 35 for the full state pension).

-• You can make higher personal pension contributions
+• You can make higher personal pension contributions.

-• You can retain maternity benefits
+• You can retain maternity benefits.

-• It can be easier to apply for things like mortgages and insurance policies such as critical illness cover
+• It can be easier to apply for things like mortgages and insurance policies, such as critical illness cover.

-• You reduce the amount of corporation tax that your company pays (as salary is an allowable business expense)
+• You reduce the amount of corporation tax that your company pays (as salary is an allowable business expense).

-• You can take a salary even if your business makes no profit
+• You can take a salary even if your business makes no profit.

-There are however several drawbacks to taking a salary, particularly a large one.
+There are, however, several drawbacks to taking a salary, particularly a large one.

 The drawbacks of taking a salary

-• Taking a salary means that both you and the company have to pay National Insurance contributions (NICs)
+• Taking a salary means that both you and the company have to pay national insurance contributions (NICs).

-Deciding how much salary to take
+How do I decide how much salary to take?

-You don’t pay income tax on your earnings until you exceed the personal allowance (currently £12,570 in the 2024/25 tax year).
+You don’t pay income tax on your earnings until you exceed the personal allowance (currently £12,570 in the 2025/26 tax year).

 However, you will have to pay NICs if your income passes the NIC primary threshold (currently £12,570).
-In addition, employer NICs become payable on any employee earnings above £9,100.

 Get accounting advice